techops-services/vibeyard/app/components/README.md

 ## API Integration

-The AddRepoModal component integrates with the `/api/repositories` endpoint:
+The AddVibeModal component integrates with the `/api/repositories` endpoint:

 ### POST Request